What Is an Analytical Application?

 Improved User & Customer Experience

 One of the main benefits of embedded analytics is that it brings data analytics tools and techniques directly into the application that your users already use and are familiar with.
-This removes the need to jump between different apps to find the insights that they need and instead users can spend more time focusing on what data is telling them and act on it.
+This removes the need to jump between different apps to find the insights that they need, and instead, users can spend more time focusing on what data is telling them and acting on it.

 Increased Competitive Advantage